Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Preliminaries

 \subsection{Smooth toric Fano stacks}

-In this subsection, we recall the definition and basic properties of smooth toric DM Fano stacks from \cite{BCS}.
-Let $N\cong\mathbb{Z}^d$ be a free abelian group of rank $d$ and $P$ a simplicial convex lattice polytope in $N_\mathbb{R}:=N\otimes_\mathbb{Z}\mathbb{R}$ containing the origin as an interior point.
-Remark that we do not allow $N$ to have torsions.
-Let $\{v_i\}_{i=1}^n$ denote the set of the vertices of $P$.
-This $\{v_i\}_{i=1}^n$ defines a group homomorphism $\phi\colon\mathbb{Z}^n\to N$ with finite cokernel.
+In this subsection, we recall the definition and basic properties of smooth toric Fano stacks from \cite{BCS}.
+We use the notations in Subsection \ref{polytope}.
+We assume that the lattice polytope $P$ is simplicial and contains the origin as an interior point.
 Define an abelian group $G$ by the following exact sequence.